 \section{Related Work}

-Existing research predominately compresses DNNs via network pruning and weight quantization.
-These techniques are well understood as research has been conducted exploring the effects of pruning and quantization on a network's predictive performance \cite{hu_opq_2021, liu2018rethinking}.
-However, when deploying applications for embedded targets, they are defined by the constraints imposed by the platforms they use.
-As a result, the suitability of DNN models for deployment on microcontrollers is not only determined by their accuracy but also by their memory footprint and inference time.
-Therefore, this work extends existing findings by analysing the effects of DNN compression not only on accuracy but also on relevant deployment metrics, i.e. memory consumption, latency, and energy consumption.
+Existing research primarily compresses DNNs through network pruning and weight quantization.
+These techniques are well understood, as research has been conducted to explore the effects of pruning and quantization on a network's predictive performance \cite{liu2018rethinking}.
+However, when applications are deployed for embedded targets, they are defined by the constraints imposed by the platforms they use.
+As a result, the suitability of DNN models for deployment on microcontrollers is determined not only by their accuracy, but also by their memory footprint and inference time.
+Therefore, this work extends existing findings by analyzing the effects of DNN compression, in particular DNN pruning and weight quantization, not only on accuracy, but also on relevant deployment metrics, i.e., memory consumption, latency, and power consumption.

-Furthermore, research that focuses on the deployment of DNNs to microcontrollers is often published in an application-oriented way, e.g., to realize real-time drowsiness detection \cite{reddy_real-time_2017} or to perform motor fault diagnosis \cite{lu_situ_2020}.
-Those platforms do not serve as general purpose frameworks as they are tightly optimized to the particular application requirement and as they do not generalize to a broader set of target architectures.
+Early work \cite{lecun_optimal_1989} introduced pruning as a measure to remove connections from a trained neural network using saliency scores based on second-order derivatives.
+This idea has been extended to perform pruning of CNNs at the filter or channel level \cite{anwar_structured_2015, li_pruning_2017} with the advantage of being able to remove pruned structures from DNNs.
+Furthermore, a major challenge in DNN pruning is to decide which structures to remove at what point during training.
+Existing research has focused on heuristics to computationally approximate the problem, focusing on metrics such as absolute size/l-norm \cite{han_learning_2015, li_pruning_2017}, gradient size \cite{molchanov_pruning_2017}, or statistics such as average percentage of zeros in activation tensors \cite{hu_network_2016}.

+In addition to pruning, there have been efforts to further reduce the memory footprint and inference cost of DNNs in the form of weight quantization.
+Existing research has explored applying this technique either after DNN training is complete \cite{nagel2019data} or as part of the main training loop \cite{jacob_quantization_2017}.
+While the most commonly chosen target data type for quantizing DNNs is 8-bit integer, other commonly proposed data types are binary/low-bit integer types \cite{courbariaux_binaryconnect_2016} and fixed-point types \cite{lin_fixed_2016}.